Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: GW simulation

 \subsection{Noise case}

+One of the primary goals of this work is to investigate how non-uniform \textit{Gaia} DR3 quasar distributions and inhomogeneous proper motion uncertainties, together with their correlations, affect the detectability of GWs.
 To investigate the impact of observational uncertainties on the detection of GWs, we perform simulations including Gaussian noise in the quasar proper motions.
-The noise is modeled using the covariance matrices of the \textit{Gaia}-CRF3 proper motions, taking into account both the standard errors in proper motion uncertainties and their correlation:
+The noise is modeled using the covariance matrices of the \textit{Gaia}-CRF3 proper motions, taking into account both the standard errors in proper motion uncertainties and their correlation.

 where $\sigma_{\mu_{\alpha}}$ and $\sigma_{\mu_{\delta}}$ are the standard errors of the proper motions in right ascension and declination, respectively, $\rho$ is the correlation coefficient between the proper motion components in right ascension and declination.